siggame/TheArena/README.md

      screen -S arena

  then run the game in the screen and when it's running do CTRL+A+D and it will return to the original linux and you can close the application.

+ When you come back and want to view again do:

+     screen -r arena